-- 2. provide for disclosure of Financial Interests, review of disclosures in the context of University Employment Responsibilities and processes to manage or mitigate conflicts of interest; - 3. provide for training of employees on its conflict of interest policy, the audience, content and frequency of which will be determined by the Constituent Institution's implementing policies and procedures; and - 4. provide for compliance with applicable federal regulations.
+- 1) effectively impart a clear understanding of permissible and impermissible conduct; - provide for disclosure of Financial Interests, review of disclosures in the context of University Employment Responsibilities and processes to manage or mitigate conflicts of interest; - 3) provide for training of employees on its conflict of interest policy, the audience, content and frequency of which will be determined by the Constituent Institution's implementing policies and procedures; and - 4) provide for compliance with applicable federal regulations.

 Critical to the success of any program established to address Conflicts of Interest is employee understanding of the potential problems, so that individuals are equipped to avoid such conflicts on their own initiative.
 While in many situations the conflict of interest would be obvious to all, in other situations the potential difficulty would not be so apparent.
 Since concern about Conflicts of Interest appropriately embraces situations in which there is a potential for or appearance of conflict, as well as actual conflict, there may be differing views about what is or is not a problematic activity or affiliation.
-Thus, the faculty and administration of each Constituent Institution must establish basic definitions of activities and circumstances with a potential to create Conflicts of Interest and then must ensure that all affected employees are fully informed, on a regular and continuing basis, through training and distribution of institutional policies and procedures on individual Conflicts of Interest and Conflicts of Commitment.
+Thus, the faculty and administration of each Constituent Institution must establish basic definitions of activities and circumstances with a potential to create Conflicts of Interest, such as those in the Guidelines to this Policy, and then must ensure that all affected employees are fully informed, on a regular and continuing basis, through training and distribution of institutional policies and procedures on individual Conflicts of Interest and Conflicts of Commitment.